Are Dental Implants Worth It?

 How Long Do Dental Implants Last?

-With good oral hygiene and regular check-ups:
+With excellent oral hygiene and regular check-ups:

 ✔ Implant posts can last a lifetime